 Art Evolution: The art style changed after a few chapters.
 Noticebly, Erio looks older and has a different hairstyle in his appearance in chapter 11 than in chapter 2.

 Canon Discontinuity: The first chapter features Vivio sending other characters a picture of herself and her friends, Corona and Rio.
 It's ambiguous whether it happens at this moment or in the past; Lutecia looks noticebly younger than in her actual appearance, but the biggest contradiction is Hayate.
-She and Reinforce Zwei wear their Ground Forces uniform and Hayate has the same hairstyle from StrikerS, despite she had already longer hair a year after that season (even if it's not the same hairstyle like in ViVid or in Force) and she already moved back the Dimensional Navy right after the disbandment of Riot Force 6, but Vivio became friend with Rio in the end of their third year, which makes this event implausible.
+She and Reinforce Zwei wear their Ground Forces uniform and Hayate has the same hairstyle from StrikerS, despite she had already longer hair a year after that season (even if it's not the same hairstyle like in ViVid or in Force) and she already moved back the Dimensional Navy right after the disbandment of Riot Force 6, but Vivio became friends with Rio in the end of their third year, which makes this event implausible.

 Did you notice there are two Fates, but no Zafira?
 And that Vivio is in the opposite team of her friends?